Stochastic fluctuation and transport of tokamak edge plasmas with the resonant magnetic perturbation field: Experimental set-up and method

-An example of the RMP ELM suppression in the KSTAR H-mode deuterium plasma \#18945 is shown in Fig.~\ref{fig:rf}.
-The $n=1$ RMP field is applied from $t=3.5$~sec and its strength increases in time as shown in Fig.~\ref{fig:rf}(a).
-Fig.~\ref{fig:rf}(b) shows that the line averaged plasma density ($n_{\mathrm{e}}$) drops about 17~\% with applying the RMP field while the edge electron temperature ($T_{\mathrm{e}}$) drops about 9~\%, i.e. the so-called density pump-out. $n_{\mathrm{e}}$ and $T_{\mathrm{e}}$ are obtained by two color interferometry diagnostics~\cite{Lee:2016fw} and the electron cyclotron emission diagnostics~\cite{Jeong:2010bq}, respectively.
-The ELM crash is mitigated with the RMP field and it is completely suppressed after $t \sim 6.2$~sec as shown by the divertor $D_{\mathrm{alpha}}$ emission signal~\cite{Na:2011ci} whose sharp rise indicates the ELM crash event.
-Modest decrease of $n_{\mathrm{e}}$ and the edge $T_{\mathrm{e}}$ during an abrupt transition from the ELM mitigation to the ELM suppression is observed, indicating that the pedestal pressure height is reduced to make the ELM stable.
+An example of the RMP ELM suppression observed in the KSTAR H-mode deuterium plasma \#18945 is shown in Fig. \ref{fig:ree}.
+The $n=1$ RMP field is applied from $t=3.5$~sec where $n$ represents the toroidal mode number.
+Its strength increases in time as indicated by the coil current (red line) shown in Fig. \ref{fig:ree}(a).
+The ELM pedestal collapse is mitigated with the RMP field and it is completely suppressed after $t \sim 6.2$~sec as shown by the quiescent divertor $D_{\mathrm{\alpha}}$ emission signal whose sharp rise indicates the pedestal collapse event.
+Fig. \ref{fig:ree}(b) shows that the line averaged plasma density $n_{\mathrm{e}}$ drops about 17~\% with applying the RMP field while the edge electron temperature $T_{\mathrm{e}}$ drops about 9~\%, i.e. the so-called density pump-out.
+Absolute $n_{\mathrm{e}}$ and $T_{\mathrm{e}}$ measurements are obtained by two color interferometry diagnostics~\cite{Lee:2016fw} and the electron cyclotron emission diagnostics~\cite{Jeong:2010bq}, respectively.
+Further decrease of $n_{\mathrm{e}}$ and the edge $T_{\mathrm{e}}$ during an abrupt transition from the ELM mitigation to the ELM suppression is observed, indicating that the pedestal pressure height is more reduced to make the ELM stable.